TREZOR Model T Review and Comparison

 How Much Does the TREZOR Model T Cost?

-TREZOR Model T vs. Ledger Nano S
+TREZOR Model T vs. Ledger Nano S Plus

-TREZOR Model T vs. TREZOR One
+TREZOR Model T vs. TREZOR Safe 3

-8. Conclusion – Is the TREZOR T Model Worth the Price?
+8. Conclusion – Is the TREZOR Model T Worth the Price?

-The TREZOR Model T is a great piece of hardware, with its main feature being of course the touchscreen.
-If you’re recovering your wallet from a seed this means you won’t be typing in your seed on your computer but on your device – and this is an extra security measure to help keep your seed safe.
+The TREZOR Model T is a great piece of hardware, with its main feature being, of course, the touchscreen.
+If you’re recovering your wallet from a seed, this means you won’t be typing in your seed on your computer but on your device – and this is an extra security measure to help keep your seed safe.

 If you aren’t price sensitive and don’t carry your TREZOR around, I guess it’s much cooler to own the Model T. Bottom line: it’s a great product—but I think its cheaper brother (or competitor) is still better.